clp-research/slurk-bots/README.md

 options:
   -h, --help            show this help message and exit --extra-args EXTRA_ARGS
-                        path to a json file containing extra variable to pass as environment variables to the bot docker (default: None)
+                        path to a configuration file containing extra variable to pass as environment variables to the bot docker (default: None)
   --bot-name BOT_NAME   the name of your bot.
 If omitted, the name of the directory will be used (default: None) --users USERS         number of users for this task (default: None) --slurk-host SLURK_HOST